collabnix/terraform/beginners/aws/README.md

 brew install terraform
 ```

-If you're running Terraform 1.11
+If you're running Terraform 1.11, I would suggest to upgrade it to 1.12 for smooth operations.

 - Install AWSCLI 2.0.17